ReCreatem3-ui/J.A.R.V.I.S.-Knockoff/README.md

 ## ✨ What's New in This Version

-Built on top of the original A.D.A., W.I.L.S.O.N. adds the following improvements:
+Built on top of the original A.D.A., A.L.Y.X. adds the following improvements:

 - ✅ Upgraded to `gemini-2.5-flash-native-audio-latest` for native voice responses
 - ✅ Voice selection via Gemini's built-in voices — no longer dependent on ElevenLabs for output